Aging systems often become rigid, harder to scale, and expensive to maintain, especially as user demands and business needs evolve rapidly.

-A simple answer is re-architecting the legacy software with a much-evolved architecture such as microservices.
-Netflix was able to minimize the frequency and severity of code errors and expand its services across 130 countries by re-architecting its legacy software.
+One of the most effective ways to break this rigidity is re-architecting the legacy software to adopt modern, scalable paradigms like microservices or event-driven architecture.
+For instance, Netflix was able to minimize the frequency and severity of code errors and expand its services across 130 countries by re-architecting its legacy software.

 What is legacy software re-architecting?